Elopement Packages

 Photographers

 These vendors are where most of your elopement budget will be going towards, but for good reason.
 On average, our photographers will charge $2,500-$6,000 per elopement.
-This depends on how many hours of coverage (half-day versus full-day) a couple is looking for their Wisconsin elopement package.
+This depends on how many hours of coverage (half-day versus full-day) a couple is looking for in their Wisconsin elopement package.

 Videographers